What is anorexia nervosa?

 A person with anorexia will often think they are fatter than they are and have a distorted image of their own body.

-Nine out of 10 anorexia cases develop in women and girls, though it is becoming more common in men and boys.
+Most anorexia cases develop in women and girls, though it is becoming more common in men and boys.

 Anorexia symptoms are often first seen at around 14 after puberty or in early adulthood.